Esri Ireland Named One of the Best Workplaces in Ireland for the 2nd Consecutive Year

-As a company committed to developing high-trust relationships throughout every level of its organisation, Esri Ireland is delighted to announce that they have been officially recognised as one of the Best Workplaces in Ireland in 2017.
-This well-deserved accolade was presented at the Great Place to Work Best Workplaces in Ireland awards in the Clayton Hotel on Burlington Road, Dublin on Wednesday 22nd February.
-This is Esri Ireland’s first year to be named as a top Irish workplace, recognition awarded on the basis of an employee survey and an assessment of our policies and practices.
-Esri Ireland was recognised as the 13th Best Small Workplaces in Ireland 2017.
+As a company dedicated to building trust in every relationship throughout its organisation, Esri Ireland is delighted to announce that they have been officially recognised as one of the Best Workplaces in Ireland in 2018.
+Esri Ireland were recognised at the annual Great Place to Work Best Workplaces in Ireland awards in the Clayton Hotel on Burlington Road, Dublin on Wednesday 21st February.
+This is their 2nd consecutive year to be named as a top Irish workplace, based on the findings of a robust employee survey and a thorough assessment of their policies and practices by the Great Place to Work Institute.
+Esri Ireland was recognised as the 6th Best Workplaces in Ireland 2018 (Small company category).

 About Great Place to Work® and the Assessment Process